rweigel/phys260/Enclosed_Charge/README.md

 ## Comments after

+rw

+Grid does not show up when photocopied

 ro

 I like this activity, but students mostly did not have time to finish it.
 How far they got varied a lot, which I think is fine as long as we are not grading on completion.